rafidzenn/Nested-Funtions-vs-Recursive-Functions-vs-Iterative-Functions/README.md

 # Nested-Funtions-vs-Recursive-Functions-vs-Iterative-Functions
-The inner function clean_name() is hidden from the rest of your program.
+The inner function, also called the nested funtion, clean_name() is hidden from the rest of your program.
 It only exists and can only be called inside the outer function.
 But a recursive funtion is a function that calls itself.
 Last but certainly not the least, Iterative Functions.
 Instead of calling itself, it uses standard loops (for or while) to do repetitive work

 1. Pure Functions vs. Impure Functions (Side Effects)